go-dh/translation-toolkit/01conferences.md

 **Note Taking Whispering.** Several note taking softwares can be used to whisper translated notes during a presentation.

 - [Evernote](https://evernote.com/) and [Simplenote](http://simplenote.com/).
 These note taking tools support sharing notes through public links or to selected contacts.
 This might be a way in which a particular group of people create more thorough translated notes and share them to others.
 - Wikis.
 Several DHers are known for their thorough note taking practices during conferences, which they share through wikis and personal sites.
 If you are one of them and are taking translated notes, let the session chair know so that others can follow you.
-A useful, simple one [Wiki on a Stick](http://stickwiki.sourceforge.net/)is a single page application.
+A useful, simple one [Wiki on a Stick](http://stickwiki.sourceforge.net/) is a single page application.
 - Google docs.
 The incredibly versatile google docs is not only extremely easy to share and get started, it is also especially good for collaborative note taking where in one single document several whisperers can add as the presentation progresses.
 Speakers are encouraged to facilitate filling in the gaps.

 In all cases where translated notes are taken during a talk, we recommend creating short links such as bit.ly that can be shared at the beginning of the session to interested attendants, as well as with the conference back channel.
 Ideally, short links can be crafted following a recognizable pattern

-**Automated Translation.** In the cases where papers have been shared in advance, utilizing online translation softwares is also a good way to prepare ourselves before attending a presentation.
+**Automated Translation.** In the cases where papers have been shared in advance, utilizing online translation software is also a good way to prepare ourselves before attending a presentation.
 Though problematic in many ways, automated translation can help broaden audiences with minimum effort.
 If you are doing an automated translation of your work and would like to share it, let the session chair know so attendants can be informed.

 - [Google Translate](https://translate.google.com/)
 - [Bing Translator](https://www.bing.com/translator/)